Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date: 20/02/2025
+Date: 21/02/2025

-Task: Developing the FundooNotes API
+What was done today: Implemented refresh in FundooNotes with 60 days expiry.

-Progress:
+What will be done next: optimize code and revision RabbitMQ and Redis.

-Implemented Refresh token in FundooNotes with 60 days expiry
+Issues faced: None.